The Disappearing Man and Other Mysteries

 The Disappearing Man and Other Mysteries is a collection of mystery short stories by American author Isaac Asimov, featuring his boy detective Larry.
 The book was illustrated by Yoshi Miyake and was first published in hardcover by Walker & Company in 1985.

 The book contains five stories.
 Three were reprinted from Boys' Life and the other two were new stories written for the book.

-Larry appeared in six other stories, five of which appear in The Key Word and Other Mysteries.
-(The eleventh and final Larry story, "Zip Code," from Boys' Life September 1986, does not appear in any book.)
+Larry appeared in seven other stories, five of which appear in The Key Word and Other Mysteries.
+(The eleventh Larry story, "Zip Code," from Boys' Life September 1986, does not appear in any book, and the twelfth and final story, "A Friend Calls," was never published.)